usabilla/usabilla-u4a-android-sdk/README.md

 The optional parameter `callback` is used to communicate when the fetching of the campaigns has ended and the campaign events can start being processed by the Usabilla SDK.

 ## Dismiss form
-Forms showing n screen can be programmatically dismissed using
+Forms showing on screen can be programmatically dismissed using

 ```kotlin
 Usabilla.dismiss(context: Context)